stahta01/cmoc/doc/cmoc-manual.markdown

         return 0;
     }

+Then it can be compiled for a cartridge with this command, which specifies hexadecimal addresses:

+    cmoc --raw --org=C000 --data=3800 prog.c

+The `--raw` option tells CMOC to generate only the machine code, without any of the headers that appears in the .bin format.
+The execute will be named `prog.raw`.

+When developing a program made of multiple C files, `--org` and `--data` should only be passed to the compiler invocation that links the executable from the object files.

-`g` is read-only because it is of a constant type.
-`byteArray` and `text` are read-only because they are arrays whose elements are of a constant type.
+In the code above, variable `g` is read-only because it is of a constant type.  `byteArray` and `text` are read-only because they are arrays whose elements are of a constant type.

 These three variables are thus automatically put in the read-only section, next to the code.
-This means they will be part of the cartridge ROM, instead of using up RAM space.
+This means they will be part of the cartridge ROM.

 In the case of `text`, the use of the empty brackets is necessary for that variable to be seen as read-only.